usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 <script type="text/javascript" src="/tier3docs/scripts/readMoreOrLess.js"></script>

-# SLAC is transiting to a new computing environment
+# SDF: a new computing environment at SLAC

 For decades, SLAC runs a high throughput computing (HTC) environment, primarily serving the HEP community.
-This environment feature AFS home directory and LSF batch system, along with CVMFS.
+This environment feature AFS file system home directory and LSF batch system, along with CVMFS.
 This environment is also known as the AFS environment.

 SLAC is now building a new computing environment: the Scientific Data Facility (SDF).
 The core componment of SDF is a high performance computer cluster (HPC) and a GPU cluster, both managed by a single SLURM batch